turingschool/front-end-curriculum/lessons/module-2/wai-aria.md

 ## WAI-ARIA

-Accessible Rich Internet Applications.
+Web Accessibility Initiative - Accessible Rich Internet Applications.

-[WAI-ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) is a set of tools we can add to our HTML to make our code more semantically meaningful.
-Not only is this crucial for assistive technology, but it is also helpful to your future self and other developers to know what you were trying to accomplish in your code.
+[WAI-ARIA](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/WAI-ARIA_basics) is a set of **attributes**  we can add to our HTML tags to make our code more semantically meaningful for screen readers.

-Think about the information provided by a set of <div></div> tags.
+Think about the information provided by a set of `<div></div>` tags.
 What do we know about the content within those tags?
 Really, we know nothing.
 It’s a semantically void element that controls the APPEARANCE of its content - by default it is a block style element, but beyond that it could theoretically be literally any kind of data - a title, a paragraph, an image, a random red decorative sidebar…etc.

 ARIA provides a series of tools and approaches to enhancing the meaning of your code.
-Toay we will look at the three main aspects of ARIA - Roles, States, and Properties.
+Today we will look at the three main aspects of ARIA - Roles, States, and Properties.

 * __Roles__
 * __States__
 * __Properties__

 * An element can only have one role at a time, but can have as many properties and states as necessary

-An important point about WAI-ARIA attributes is that they don't affect the appearance or functionality of a web page, except for the information exposed by the browser's accessibility APIs (where screenreaders get their information from).
+An important point about WAI-ARIA attributes is that they don't affect the appearance or functionality of a web page, except for the information exposed by the browser's accessibility APIs (where screen readers get their information from).
 WAI-ARIA doesn't affect webpage structure, the DOM, etc., although the attributes can be useful for selecting elements by CSS.

 <section class="call-to-action">
 What are some attributes you might put on an HTML element that don't show up on the page?